 How do I obtain a grant application?

 Applications are only available once a year.
-To obtain one, we suggest you attend the GFTA grant workshop in December.
-The workshop is an opportunity to review GFTA guidelines and priorities, explain the application process, distribute application forms and have questions answered by GFTA Staff.
-To obtain information as to date, place and time of the next grant workshop please E-Mail or call GFTA.
+To obtain one, we suggest you attend the GFTA grant workshop in September.
+The workshop is an opportunity to review GFTA guidelines and priorities, explain the application process, distribute application forms and have questions answered by GFTA staff.
+To obtain information as to date, place and time of the next grant workshop, please E-Mail or call GFTA.

 Are applications available online?